-To convert Westpac bank statement to Excel, start by choosing the right source.
-A desktop Online Banking export is enough when you only need recent transaction rows for a bookkeeping import.
-Extract the formal PDF statement when the job needs evidence: audit support, a lender pack, a BAS workpaper, an older period, a feed gap, or a file that must preserve statement dates, balances, page references, and the original source.
+To convert a Westpac bank statement to Excel, start by choosing the right source file.
+Use Westpac bank feeds or native transaction exports when the task is live reconciliation and the feed period is complete.
+Use PDF extraction when the statement record itself matters: audit support, a lender pack, a BAS workpaper, an older period, a feed gap, or a spreadsheet that must preserve statement dates, balances, page references, and the original source.

 Westpac supports both paths, and treating them as the same thing is where many bad spreadsheets start.
 Westpac Online Banking lets desktop users export transaction records in CSV, QBO, QIF, or OFX, with the file type depending on the accounting software used, according to Westpac's own guidance on Westpac transaction export file formats.
 That export can be the cleanest route for ordinary current-period work because it starts as structured transaction data.

 A Westpac statement PDF has a different job.
 It is the formal statement record, not just a transaction list.
 It carries the statement period, account details, opening and closing balances, page context, and the layout a reviewer can tie back to the original bank document.
-If a client sends 18 months of PDFs for a loan application, a BAS review, or an audit request, a Westpac statement to CSV export from desktop banking may not exist for the exact period or may not carry the evidence trail the workpaper needs.
+If a client sends 18 months of PDFs for a loan application, a BAS review, or an audit request, a desktop transaction export may not cover the exact period or carry the evidence trail the workpaper needs.

 Download the right Westpac source file before extracting